P1xt/p1xt-guides/job-ready-javascript-edition-3.0.md

 - [ ]  Tackle documentation: Study the [Express.js official docs](https://expressjs.com/), paying special attention to all Getting Started and Guide sections.
 - [ ]  Project: Clone Twitter using Node.js/Express.js on the backend, and your frontend framework/library of choice.
 Include all basic features: signup/login/logout, follow user, search, tweet, like/retweet, home page with stream of recent tweets.
 - [ ]  Project: Select an API from [Todd Motto's API List](https://github.com/toddmotto/public-apis) and build a frontend-only application powered by data fetched from the API you chose.
+- [ ]  Project: Complete any sections of [
+Algebra II
+](https://www.khanacademy.org/math/algebra2) you have yet to complete.

 ---
 ## Tier 4 - Practice